 Dr. Gerard van ’t Spijker

-Centre IIMO,
+Centre IIMO, Utrecht University

 abstract

 Bunyan’s The Pilgrim’s Progress is one of the most influential books of the Protestant pietistic movements in the last few centuries.

 The missionaries who were inspired by the Revival Movements and went out to preach the Gospel in parts of the world that were newly discovered or newly accessible: India, China, Korea, Japan, and many parts of Africa, have not only translated the Bible in the local languages, but in many cases offered to the new Christians a translation of The Pilgrim’s Progress.
 As a result, this book has been of fundamental importance to Churches established through protestant missions all over the world, a fact that seems to have been overlooked by researchers on the History of Christian Missions. .